department-of-veterans-affairs/va.gov-team/products/platform/documentation-site/research/search-design-doc.md

 1. Page with Input Textbox - We need a public page with a search input where users can input their search term(s).
 1. Index/Database - We need a place to store the records that will be returned to the user.
-1. Crawler/Scraper - We need a crawler to frequently scan our documentation sources for additions/deletions/modifications.
+1. Crawler/Scraper - We need a crawler to scan our documentation sources and push data to our index.
+1. Cron job - We need a cron job to run the crawler at a reasonable interval (e.g. every 24 hours)

 ### Code Location